matkatmusic/PFMCPP_Project1/README.md

 **IMPORTANT**

-**Please set your Github username, your Slack username, and your Replit username to the SAME name.**
+**Please set your Github username, your Slack Display Name, and your Replit username to the SAME name.**

-This helps me keep track of which repo goes with which Replit, and which Replit goes with which slack user when you submit tasks.
+It is imperative that your Github username and Slack Display Name match for the PFMCPP Helper App to function correctly.
 #
 # Course Setup Summary
-Here is a brief summary of how to get set up for the course.
-Detailed instructions for each step will be given further down.
+Detailed instructions appear later.

-1) Fork all 9 projects into your Github account
+1) **Fork** all 9 projects into your Github account
 2) Install the `PFMCPP Helper app` into your Github account
-2) Make 9 Replit's, one for each github repository
+3) Make 9 Replit's, one for each github repository
-3) Send me a DM in Slack with your github links and Replit links
+4) Send me a DM in Slack with your github links and Replit links
-4) **Wait for me to add the assignments** to each project

-Once I add the assignments you can start working through them at your own pace.
+5) Get started on the project parts.

 #
-# Course Workflow Summary
+# Project Workflow Summary
 - Open the appropriate `Replit` link for the project part you've been assigned
 - make sure you're on the `master` or `main` branch and `pull` in the latest changes.
-    - There will be a button in Replit that does this in the Version Control widget.
+    - There will be a button in Replit on the left that does this.
+It is called the "Version Control Widget".
+Hover your cursor over the buttons to see tooltips that display the button name.

-Here is a brief summary of the Course workflow:
+Here is a brief summary of the Project workflow:

 1) Create a branch, do the work
-2) commit the work,
+2) Commit the work
-3) make a pull request on GitHub, add me as a Reviewer.
+3) Make a pull request on GitHub, add me as a Reviewer.
 4) Send me links, wait for me to review your work.
-5) share your merged work so other students can see it.
+5) Share your merged work so other students can see it.
 6) Repeat steps 1 - 5 until the project is complete

 ---